UlrichMai/MaiThermostat/README.md

 # MaiThermostat
-new firmware for room thermostat BHT-002-GALW to control it via HomeKit
+New firmware for room thermostat BHT-002-GALW to control it via HomeKit.
+I added a humidity sensor and published the value in homekit.